mjourard/meal-manager/deploy/terraform/README.md

 Common issues and solutions:

 1. **DNS not resolving**: Check that your Route53 records are correctly pointing to your service domains
-2. **Railway deployment failures**: Check logs in the Railway dashboard
+2. **Fly.io deployment failures**: Check logs with `fly logs`
 3. **Terraform state issues**: Ensure your S3 bucket and DynamoDB table are correctly configured
+4. **Render custom domain issues**: Check the verification status in the Render dashboard and make sure DNS propagation has completed

 For more detailed debugging information, see the [DEBUGGING.md](../../DEBUGGING.md) file in the repository root.